ramblingsofadev/docs/console.md

 <h1 id="running-commands">Running Commands</h1>

-To run commands, type `php aphiria COMMAND_NAME` from the directory that Aphiria is installed in.
+To run commands, type `php aphiria COMMAND_NAME` into a terminal from the directory that Aphiria is installed in.

 <h2 id="getting-help">Getting Help</h2>